mVaibhavPrakash/Java-Learning/JVM Architecture.md

 2. Linking
 3. Initialization

-* Loading: The classloader reads the class and generates the binary data.
+* **Loading**: The classloader reads the class and generates the binary data.
 This binary data get stored inside method area.
 Method area - class related data gets stored.
 With all the class info, JVM creates an object of Type : java.lang.Class for that loaded class in heap area.
 This ``java.lang.Class`` class object provides complete information for that class.

-* Linking: It consists of three activities..
+* **Linking**: It consists of three activities..
-    1. Verify
+    1. *Verify*
-    2. Prepare
+    2. *Prepare*
-    3. Resolve
+    3. *Resolve*
-    * Verification: Bytecode verifier ensures that code passed to java interpreter is in a fit state to be executed.
+    * **Verification**: Bytecode verifier ensures that code passed to java interpreter is in a fit state to be executed.
 This is also a reason why JAVA is secure..
-    * Preparation: JVM allocates memory to class level variables and assign default values to them.
+    * **Preparation**: JVM allocates memory to class level variables and assign default values to them.
-    * Resolution: JVM replaces symbolic names with original memory references from method area.
+    * **Resolution**: JVM replaces symbolic names with original memory references from method area.
         ```java
         class Demo{
           public static void public static void main(String[] args) {